Golden Jubilee of George III: History

 In March 1809 and with jubilee celebrations approaching, prices for candles began to rise as indoor celebrations were anticipated.
 Festivities in India began on 4 June, the King's Official Birthday, with the governor-general throwing a fête in Bombay, which was attended by ambassadors from within the Indian Empire and those from surrounding countries.
 The celebrations in the United Kingdom started with a ball at the Town Hall on 24 October 1809.
 The following day, the King and the Queen, along with the Duke of York, Princess Elizabeth, and the Duke of Sussex, marked the event with a private service at St George's Chapel, Windsor Castle and the King inspected a troop of soldiers, though he was not able to take part in most of the ensuing celebrations due to his declining health.
 The Royal Horse Guards organised an ox roast in Bachelors' Acre, Windsor, which was attended by the Queen, the Duke of York, the Duke of Kent, Princess Elizabeth, the Duke of Cumberland, and the Duke of Sussex, who were later joined by the Prince of Wales and Princess Charlotte of Wales.
 The Windsor Guildhall had built a massive ornate arch across the road, which the royal family and the accompanying party passed through as they entered town.
 "A grand fête and firework display" at Frogmore was planned and attended by the Queen, accompanied by the dukes of York, Clarence, and Sussex, and the princesses Augusta, Elizabeth, and Sophia.
-Among other attendees were the Earl of Uxbridge, the Earl and Countess Harcourt, the Earl and Countess of Cardigan, and lords St Helens and Walsingham.
+Among other attendees were the Earl of Uxbridge, the Earl and Countess Harcourt, the Earl and Countess of Cardigan, Lord St Helens, and Lord Walsingham.